frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 just takes advantage of it from the [hydrateRoot](https://react.dev/reference/react-dom/client/hydrateRoot) function in the react-dom package.

+### Server-side Rendering (SSR)

+The default behavior of Next.js is to render pages on the server-side.
+This means that when a user requests a page, the server will render the page and send the HTML to the client.
+This is useful for SEO and performance.

-### Client and Server Components
+#### Server Components

 There are two types of **components** in Next.js:

 - Client: Rendered on the server and hydrated on the client.
-- Server: Rendered on the serve, and no hydration on the client.
+- Server: Rendered on the server, and no hydration on the client.

 Server components can fetch data on the server and reduce the amount of JavaScript sent to the client.
 No need to worry about private API keys or sensitive data being sent from the client.
 It is all done on the server.